kittensyzygy/web-app/11ty/documentation/formatting-guide.md

 ### Ordered lists

-For each list item, type its number followed by a full-stop/period.
+For each list item, type its number followed by a full-stop/period and a space.
 Each item needs to be on its own line.

 **Type this**: